December 2008 Archives

 We all know that Santa hires "Mall Santas" to go around and represent him during this busy season.
 But that didn't happen today in Bolton.
 Yes, I was granted an early wish as the real Santa decided to make a surprise visit to Bruce Slater's Great Brook Farms.
 And there were none of those pesky photographers to get in the way of my own camera and Santa.
 Bruce's wonderful store was filled with happy children and adults.
 There were cookies and candy canes and hot cider and a fireplace.
 What a wonderful treat!

-So back to Santa.
-Was he really the genuine article?
+Was this Santa really the genuine article?
 I am well aware that many decry the Santa tradition as detracting from the religious aspects of the season.
 Perhaps they feel that Santa is part of the "commercialization" problem of Christmas.
 Still others feel that Santa is a great big lie and that we harm our children by letting them believe in the lie.

 There's a word that describes these people: humbugs!
 What's wonderful about being a child is that you still have your imagination!
 As we grow older, this is one of the first things we lose, right along with our childhood innocence.
 But is what we imagine not real?
 Do children end up traumatized because their parents perpetuated a grand lie for so many years?
 Silly!
 Dr. John Condry of Cornell University interviewed more than 500 children who learned "the truth" and there was not one child who was angry at his or her parents.
 The most common response was that children felt more mature.
 My own experiences attest to this finding.
 We have a Christmas Eve tradition of over half a century of dressing up as Santa for the family and handing out and opening presents.
 Two years ago my oldest daughter knew it was me and helped me dress that evening.
 She felt so completely special.
 She had "grown up".
 If anyone should be traumatized it should have been me the parent.
 But even that I cannot complain about because it makes me proud to see my children reach new stages in life.